Wasserwecken/bachelorthesis/readme.md

 While the first separation is oriented to the wood structure, the black dots on the floor appear to be independent to the plank structure.
 This is because these dots are old trampled chewing gums.
 So a second separation is made because the chewing gums:
 - are not part of the plank or wood structure, they can overlap planks.
 - are made out of a different material than wood.
-- they are are a physical placed on top of the floor.
+- they are a physical placed on top of the floor.

 ## Visual properties of materials
 After separating a surface in multiple layers, visual properties about the isolated materials have to be extracted for recreation.
 Again a hierarchical approach is recommended, this time driven by the strikingness / obtrusiveness of visual features.
 By looking to the most strikingness / obtrusiveness features first, the material will be later immediate recognizable.
-And with the hierarchical approach will later match the workflow for reassembling a materials by iterating from rough to small details and features in the surface structure which are unnecessary for the required level of detail will be ignored.
+And the hierarchical approach will match the workflow for reassembling materials by iterating from rough to small details and features in the surface structure which are unnecessary for the required level of detail will be ignored.

 To extract features of a surface, recognizing patterns, shapes and noise are again important.
 Because later by reassembling the material, the materials themselves will be created by layers of and dependencies between the different extracted features.
-It is the same process as extracting layers.
-In [Figure04] the separation into layers has been shown.
+It is the same process as extracting layers, showed by [Figure04].
 To continue the demonstration a single plank will be analyzed for recreating the wood material.

 ![alt][Figure05]
 > *[Figure05] Left: Single plank of the floor; Mid: annual rings, Right: branches*

-THe floor of the pub is made out of planks of wood.
-The two most recognizable features of wood are annual rings and branches.
-These features are definitely present in the reference photo and therefore they will be recreated later.
-There would be many more features which can be extracted from the reference photo, but these two initial features are enough for a first approach of recreation.
+The floor of the pub is made of wooden planks.
+The two most recognizable features of wood are annual rings and branches, which are definitely present in the reference photo.
+There would be many more features which can be extracted from the reference photo, but the two initial features, annual rings and branches, are enough for a first approach / iteration of recreation.
 Also the depth of the analysis can be adjusted while reassembling the material.
 These processes can run in parallel.
 If the material will later lack of detail to match the required level, the analysis will be continued where it stopped before.
 This is another advantage of analyzing surfaces in a hierarchical manner.

 ## Environmental influences
-While a surface can be separated into layers, and the materials which made up the layers are treated separately, the surfaces still exists in the environment as a single instance.
-This means the environment where the surface exists has a strong influence to it.
-The best example are the trampled chewing gums on the floor.
+While a surface can be separated into layers, and the materials which made up the layers are treated separately, the surfaces still is present as single surface in the environment.
+This means the environment where the surface exists has a strong influence to it, the trampled chewing gums on the floor as example are a result of an environmental influence.
 This is because the floor is located in a public place, a wooden floor in a living room may not have the feature of trampled gums.

 Visual features which may appear at first glance inexplicable often can be explained by looking though the history of an surface.
 Environmental influences are the factors which make materials finally believable.
 Thinking of possible chemical and physical interactions and their duration through time will give a procedural materials the final touch.
 This cannot only applied to reference photos, this knowledge can also applied factionary to any surface to mimic a surface in a specific environment.